-Civil Peace Service/Special Initiative on displacement: Integrating internally displaced persons
+Civil Peace Service/Special Initiative on Displacement: Preventing renewed displacement

-Project title: Civil Peace Service: Protection against renewed displacement - Integration of internally displaced people
+Title: Civil Peace Service programme: Preventing renewed displacement.
+Integration of internally displaced persons

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Kenya’s history has been shaped by refugee movements and displacement.
-European colonisation and the forced resettlements which followed changed the ethnic landscape, causing a steady rise in the number of internally displaced persons.
-To this day, numerous groups lay claim to certain areas and resources.
-Conflicts have been further exacerbated by the settlement and land allocation policy of successive Kenyan governments, which, based on ethnic origin, always favoured the elite.
-During violent clashes following the 2007/08 elections, around 600,000 people were forcibly displaced.
+Kenya’s history has been shaped by flight and displacement.
+The creation of European settler colonies and the forced relocation of local populations changed the ethnic map.
+The number of internally displaced persons (IDPs) rose steadily.
+Even today, there are many groups that still lay claim to certain areas and resources.
+The settlement schemes and land allocation policies adopted by Kenyan governments, which normally gave preference to members of the elite, exacerbated the conflicts.
+During the violent clashes following the elections in 2007/08, around 600,000 people were forcibly evicted from their homes.

-The population of the Rift Valley region is working together to address challenges such as dwindling resources and the associated conflicts.
-Communication between the various ethnic groups has improved.
-Farmers and livestock herders are increasingly resolving their disputes without resorting to violence.
-In Nakuru, conflicting groups and the responsible member of the national parliament are working together to develop solutions to the region’s predominant land dispute.
+In the Rift Valley region, relations between the different ethnic groups have improved.
+For example, farmers and pastoralists are increasingly resolving their conflicts without violence.
+In Nakuru, the conflicting parties and the responsible members of the national parliament work together to find solutions to the land conflict prevailing in the region.

 It has become easier to share information between the population and government bodies, and between elders and district commissioners in Banita and Majani Mingi.
 Marginalised groups are consequently benefiting from public services: single mothers, widows and people with disabilities now have the information they require to apply for state support.